heyoeyo/muggled_sam/README.md

 </details>

 ### Simple Example
-Here is an [example](https://github.com/heyoeyo/muggled_sam/tree/main/simple_examples/image_segmentation.py) of using the model to generate masks from an image:
+Here's an [example](https://github.com/heyoeyo/muggled_sam/tree/main/simple_examples/image_segmentation.py) of using the model to generate masks from an image:
 ```python
 import cv2
 from lib.make_sam import make_sam_from_state_dict